aofei/air/README.md

 implement a refined web framework that are only used for the server-side on top of it?

-### Q: Do you know we already got the [gin-gonic/gin](https://github.com/gin-gonic/gin) and the [labstack/echo](https://github.com/labstack/echo)?
+### Do you know we already got the [gin-gonic/gin](https://github.com/gin-gonic/gin) and the [labstack/echo](https://github.com/labstack/echo)?

-A: Of course, I knew it when I started Go.
+Of course, I knew it when I started Go.
 And, I love both of them!
 But, why not try some new flavors?
 Are you sure you prefer them instead of Air?
 Don't even give Air a try?
 Wow... well, maybe Air is not for you.
 After all, it's for people who love to try new things.
 Relax and continue to maintain the status quo, you will be fine.

-### Q: What about the fantastic [Gorilla web toolkit](https://github.com/gorilla)?
+### What about the fantastic [Gorilla web toolkit](https://github.com/gorilla)?

-A: Just call the [`air.WrapHTTPHandler`](https://godoc.org/github.com/aofei/air#WrapHTTPHandler) and the [`air.WrapHTTPMiddleware`](https://godoc.org/github.com/aofei/air#WrapHTTPMiddleware).
+Just call the
+[`air.WrapHTTPHandler`](https://godoc.org/github.com/aofei/air#WrapHTTPHandler)
+and the
+[`air.WrapHTTPMiddleware`](https://godoc.org/github.com/aofei/air#WrapHTTPMiddleware).

-### Q: Is Air good enough?
+### Is Air good enough?

-A: Far from enough.
+Far from enough.
 But it's already working.

 ## Community